Last Updated on

 A Little More on Grooming

-Though guinea pigs are some of the cleanest rodents in the rodent world, they are still rodents.
+Though guinea pigs are some of the cleanest rodents in the rodent world (a pro of guinea pig ownership), they are still rodents.

 Boars in the presence of sows may develop a urine-y smell after some time.